 I asked Thomas "Have you ever wanted to do a T Rex, and what about a baby, a 2 year old?"
 Yes, was his immediate reply and so began an 10 month project to create this stunning replica and new addition to Traveling Dinos.

 A Young T. rex is not surprisingly that small, at 12 feet long and 6 feet high.
 Wow!

 How unusual is it to have a complete T. rex skeleton in a Touring Exhibit?

 Very!
 There is an amazing touring exhibit from Australia, (that I got to see last year in Atlanta) and the American Museum of Natural History in New York offers one, other than that you have to travel to a museum to see a T. rex.
 They don't normally come to you, but they will with Traveling Dinos.

-The T. rex will be ready to start wowing kids and their families later this Fall.
-Plan to invite Traveling Dinos, and then your kids and families to meet “Junior” the 2 year old Tyrannosaurus Rex!
+The T. rex will be ready to start wowing kids and their families debuting in February 2024.
+Plan to invite Traveling Dinos, and then your kids and families to meet “Junior” the young Tyrannosaurus Rex!

 The T. Rex Growth Series with the toddler to the left and big brother's foot just behind, at The Los Angeles County Museum of Natural History.

 "Mr. Daniel this was my favorite day at school ever!"

 A Second Grader at the end of her Traveling Dinos visit.